 Board Name Comment General Comment work with CapMetro to incorporate plaza in to 4th st. and new rail stop seamlessly General Comment KEEP PARK AS GREEN AS POSSIBLE AND USABLE AS FLEX EVENT SPACE General Comment Move O. Henry Up To The Street General Comment Cover fire parking lot for aesthtics Austin Squares keep historic homes in current location Austin Squares keep firestation as a working fire station No restaurant, bar or museum etc. Austin Squares Make Neighborhood Eclectic w. diverse business Austin Squares LIGHTING?
 Austin Squares Keep historic buildings where they are Design should feel authentic to Austin, use regional materials Austin Squares We don't want the O. Henry House Moved it is much too fragile.
 Austin Squares MOVE O. HENRY HOUSE UP TO THE STREET To Free Up Park Space.
 YES!!!
-Brush Square Context Congregational Spaces It is important to the BSMF to leave a large green space like this one for events like the 0.
-Henry Pun-off :) Congregational Spaces I like the combo of landscaped and paved spaces, both of which people can hang out and relax on Congregational Spaces Create A Place That Programs Itself: Art (bean), Play (Exercise Space), Fountains (Water Play).
+Brush Square Context Congregational Spaces It is important to the BSMF to leave a large green space like this one for events like the O. Henry Pun-off:) Congregational Spaces I like the combo of landscaped and paved spaces, both of which people can hang out and relax on Congregational Spaces Create A Place That Programs Itself: Art (bean), Play (Exercise Space), Fountains (Water Play).
 Think About Millenium park it has constants that draw people in.
 Congregational Spaces Public restrooms would be very much appreciated.
 Community billboards, maybe a visitor information area.
 Congregational Spaces Green Space Plaza Spaces Water usage water safety/sanitation Plaza Spaces Enforceable Street Security Plaza Spaces Lack of programming = lack of use Plaza Spaces Nothing for Kids (residents or visitors) to do, eat, Plaza Spaces Mix of hard and softscape.
 Leave open. rotating art.
 Plaza Spaces Moveable chairs.
 Convienient for workers (no blanket).
 Already setup.
 Plaza Spaces Green space, the more better.
 Little Green spaces.
 2nd/3rd sts.
 Plaza Spaces turn parking lot into hardscape in interim Plaza Spaces The idea of some type of ampitheater seating is interesting not sure there is room for it.
 Programmed Spaces Palm park needs to be thought about Programmed Spaces Need big expanse of grass to sit on

-Programmed Spaces on't ask the park to do what it can't handle Programmed Spaces where is the closest park?" visiting families Programmed Spaces eed comprehensive planter spaces Programmed Spaces homeless problem. bad perception for tourists.
-Programmed Spaces unique Austin art, what known for, music Programmed Spaces Security - problems w/ benches, fountains Programmed Spaces concerns about bathing in fountains Programmed Spaces Restaurant/ cafe needed.
-COA owned restaurant Programmed Spaces Water Features Cool things down - near convention C Respite Spaces Shaded areas with rotating art exhibits Respite Spaces Respite Spaces Small, quiet spaces Respite Spaces We need an oasis - something that's obviously a park, Native plants need habitat for bees, butterflies, other insects, Replace shaggly(?) grass with other native species Respite Spaces Benches to sit and splay on.
-Square History Bring Back the Locomotive Square History Refurbish for kids - like Zilker playground Fire truck Square History Refurbish as a restaurant - possibly engage homeless pop'l as workforce Square History Refurbish as Museum
+Don't ask the park to do what it can't handle

+"where is the closest park?" visiting families

+Need comprehensive planter spaces

+homeless problem. bad perception for tourists.

+unique Austin art, what known for, music

+Security - problems w/ benches, fountains

+concerns about bathing in fountains

+Restaurant/ cafe needed.
+COA owned restaurant

+Water Features Cool things down - near convention C

+Shaded areas with rotating art exhibits

+Small, quiet spaces

+We need an oasis - something that's obviously a park, Native plants needed to provide habitat for bees, butterflies, other insects, Replace shaggly(?) grass with buffalo grass or other native species

+Benches to sit and splay on.

+Bring Back the Locomotive

+Refurbish for kids - like Zilker playground Fire truck

+Refurbish as a restaurant - possibly engage homeless pop'l as workforce

+Refurbish as Museum